-8.13 Ministers who wish to make a complaint against a journalist or a particular section of the media either to the Press Complaints Commission or to the Broadcasting

-Complaints Commission must have the approval of the No 10 Chief Press Secretary.
+8.13 Ministers who wish to make a complaint against a journalist or a particular section of the media to the appropriate regulator, must have the approval of the No 10 Chief Press Secretary.
 Paragraph 7.16 is also relevant in relation to defamation proceedings.